Psionics (Dungeons & Dragons): Second Edition

-Psionics rules first appeared The Complete Psionics Handbook.
+Psionics rules first appeared in The Complete Psionics Handbook.
 Game designer Rick Swan described the book as "a straightforward presentation of an easily managed and highly playable system that clears up the ambiguities in the 1st Edition game and adds a number of elegant new touches".

 Here, the skills of the psionicist are based on Wisdom and Constitution.
 Characters of chaotic alignment were not allowed to become psionicists, with the rationale being that volatile chaotics lack the discipline required to focus their mental energies.
 The book assigned psionic powers to the six disciplines listed above.
 As a psionicist gains experience and advances in level, they acquire more powers.
 Each power has a score rated in terms of a particular attribute.
 When attempting to use a power, the player makes a Power Check using 1d20.
 A psionicist has a fixed number of Psionic Strength Points, derived from their Wisdom, to expend on psionic powers.
 Psychic combat has its own chapter.
 The book includes updates on psionic monsters (including the thought eater and cerebral parasite), a discussion of society's reaction to psionicists, and a section describing the role of psionics in Ravenloft and other TSR campaign settings.

 Dragon Magazine issue #174 included "Are You Having Bad Thoughts?", an article by Ravenloft designer Bruce Nesmith, detailing how psionics work in that setting.

 The power selection for the psionicist class was later expanded by the card-based Deck of Psionic Might.

-The new Dark Sun campaign setting made psionics a core part of its fictional world and rule.
-Here, every character, including PCs, and most monsters possessed some psionic wild talent.
-Several Dark Sun products introduced new psionic powers.
+The Dark Sun campaign setting made psionics a central element for both its fictional setting and game mechanics.
+In the setting, all player characters and many creatures possessed at least minor psionic abilities, commonly referred to as "wild talents".
+Several Dark Sun supplements also introduced psionic powers and rules expansions.